5-MeO-AMT: Use and effects

-Tabs of gelatin containing 5-MeO-AMT.
+Counterfeit LSD gelatin tabs containing 5-MeO-AMT.

-In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin lists the dose range of 5-MeO-AMT as 2.5 to 4.5 mg and its duration as 12 to 18 hours.
+In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin lists the dose range of 5-MeO-AMT (for which he refers to as a,O-DMS) as 2.5 to 4.5 mg and its duration as 12 to 18 hours.
 However, a wider dose range of 0.5 to 15 mg has also been reported.

 5-MeO-AMT has supposedly been sold as 4 mg tablets by the street name Alpha-O and taken as a recreational drug.
-Since the DEA arrests of the makers of a huge percentage of the United States' LSD in 2000, 5-MeO-AMT may have occasionally been sold under the guise of LSD in liquid, sugar cube, or blotter form, though this may be due to DEA reports of finding it on sugar cubes and blotters like LSD.
+Since the DEA arrest of the William Leonard Pickard group in 2000, 5-MeO-AMT may have occasionally been sold mislabeled as LSD in liquid, sugar cube, or blotter form, though this may be due to DEA reports.

-Shulgin has described the effects of 5-MeO-AMT in TiHKAL.

 Overdose

 If misrepresented as LSD, 5-MeO-AMT can be extremely dangerous; users may take a number of "hits" of 5-MeO-AMT, assuming that it is LSD.
 Unlike LSD, which is very safe in overdose, 5-MeO-AMT can be very harmful or fatal.
 Particularly sensitive individuals can experience symptoms of overdose at dosages in the normal (for most users) range — as low as 20 mg.
 This has led to at least a few hospitalizations and possibly more than one death.
-It is likely that the overdose potential of the compound is due to its sympathomimetic effects, as the side effects noted in overdose cases include cardiac arrhythmia and seizure.
+It is likely that the overdose potential of the compound is due to unwanted sympathomimetic effects, as the side effects noted in overdose cases include cardiac arrhythmia and seizure.
 It also seems that oral consumption is safer than insufflation.

 Gloria Discerni, 18, died after overdosing on a drug initially believed to be LSD.
-Authorities learned months later that the drug wasn't LSD but a "designer drug" identified as 5-MeO-AMT.
+Authorities learned months later that the drug wasn't LSD (which is not deadly in overdose) but a "designer drug" identified as 5-MeO-AMT.